-A student may be detained after school or asked to come to school early by a teacher, after giving the student and their parents one day's notice.
-The student or their parents are responsible for transportation.
+A student may be detained after school or asked to come to school early by a teacher, after giving the student and his/her parents one day's notice.
+The student or his/her parents are responsible for transportation.
+Office detentions are held each Tuesday in Room 306, unless otherwise specified.

-In-School Assignment
+In-School Discipline